-QR codes in Agriculture
+4. QR codes in Agriculture

 To reach a higher market and ensure the quality of their vegetables, a group of vegetable farmers is making use of QR codes.

 These QR codes provide the product information such as the product’s name, the origin of the product, product preservation, date of planting, date of harvest, and many more.

 This data can be an important factor in marketing if used well.

-QR codes to ensure the food quality
+5. QR codes to ensure the food quality

 With these QR codes, customers can easily verify the authenticity of the halal certificate in restaurants.

 By scanning these QR codes using mobile phones, the customers can easily check whether the restaurant that they are at is serving halal food.

-In 2018, the food and drug administration (FDA) in Myanmar had suggested utilizing QR codes to make ingredient verification convenient and easier.
+In 2018, the food and drug administration (FDA) in Myanmar suggested utilizing QR codes to make ingredient verification convenient and easier.

-The Myanmar FDA QR codes provide the product label, manufacturing company’s name, and address, contact numbers, manufacturing date, expiration date, serial number, and the FDA license number and certification number.
+The Myanmar FDA QR codes provide the product label, manufacturing company’s name, and address, contact numbers, manufacturing date, expiration date, serial number, and the FDA license and certification number.

-QR codes for boosting app downloads
+1. QR codes for boosting app downloads

 Jumia is placed as the number one online retail store in Uganda.
-On Jumia’s website, they display a QR code where shoppers can scan the QR code to download their app right away.
+On Jumia’s website, they display a QR code that shoppers can scan the QR code to download their app right away.

-Moreover, Jumia even uses the QR code that redirects the scanners to a big discount sale!
+Moreover, Jumia even uses the QR code that redirects the scanners to a big discount sale.

-QR codes for blended learning
+2. QR codes for blended learning

-Using QR codes that can redirect to any type of information, students use QR codes to send questions to their teachers, see the platform, ads, grades, listen to a podcast just by scanning the QR code using their mobile devices.
+Using QR codes that can redirect to any type of information, students use QR codes to send questions to their teachers, see the platform, ads, and grades, and listen to a podcast just by scanning the QR code using their mobile devices.

-QR codes for an interactive print media
+3. QR codes for an interactive print media

-Associated Media Publishing in South Africa, which is the leading independent publisher of women’s media brands in the country, has launched its QR code print media campaign for its October issue last 2018.
+Associated Media Publishing in South Africa, which is the leading independent publisher of women’s media brands in the country, launched its QR code print media campaign for its October issue last 2018.

 The QR codes on magazines lead the readers to online shops, which allow them to shop and purchase products and merchandise featured in Cosmopolitan, Marie Claire, House Keeping, and many others.

-They can purchase the featured merchandise easily just by scanning the QR codes on print, providing a ready-to-shop portal.
+They can purchase the featured merchandise easily by scanning the QR codes on print, providing a ready-to-shop portal.

 QR codes on magazines leverage content consumers experience at a whole new level.

-QR codes to monitor fog harvesting
+4. QR codes to monitor fog harvesting

 In southwest Morocco, the water manager uses a tablet computer and QR codes to monitor the fog harvesting infrastructure.

-QR codes in healthcare for digitizing doctor’s prescription
+5. QR codes in healthcare for digitizing doctor’s prescription

 Moroccan School of Engineering Sciences (EMSI) students have also developed and innovated a medical invention called Moroccan Electronic Perspective, an app that could help minimize the spread of the COVID-19 virus.

-The patient identifies their pharmacy with a QR code and receives the medication, without any physical contact between patient and pharmacist.
+The patient identifies their pharmacy with a QR code and receives the medication without any physical contact between the patient and pharmacist.